Trump Revoking Security Clearances Shows He Feels Powerless Against Mueller

 It’s likely this is just more bloviating from the president’s lawyer.
 Justice Department rules do not prohibit Mueller from continuing his investigation in the weeks before the midterms and beyond, and Trump’s latest actions against Mueller aren’t the moves of someone who’s confident he has the ability to crush his enemy.

-Stripping former CIA Director John Brennan of his security clearance this week – and threatening to do the same to nearly a dozen officials who played a role in the Russia investigation – is, in principle, a disturbing escalation of Trump’s willingness to use his executive power against his his political foes.
+Stripping former CIA director John Brennan of his security clearance this week — and threatening to do the same to nearly a dozen officials who played a role in the Russia investigation — is, in principle, a disturbing escalation of Trump’s willingness to use his executive power against his political foes.
 But at the moment, the practical consequences are minimal, and they reveal the extent to which Trump feels powerless against Mueller.

-The New York Times noted that while Trump has had some success in instigating the firings of law enforcement officials involved in the investigation, like Andrew McCabe and Peter Strzok, and possibly eroding the special counsel’s credibility with the public, he’s yet to make a dramatic move to shutter the investigation.
+The New York Times noted that while Trump has had some success in instigating the firings of law-enforcement officials involved in the investigation, like Andrew McCabe and Peter Strzok, and possibly eroding the special counsel’s credibility with the public, he’s yet to make a dramatic move to shutter the investigation.
 That may be because he can’t get his aides to listen to him:

 None of his moves have brought down Mr. Mueller’s investigation, in part because Mr. Trump has mostly resisted the temptation to order officials at the Justice Department to act on his Twitter-fueled musings.
 And when he has not, including at least two attempts to fire the special counsel, White House aides blocked Mr. Trump’s way.